galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ---
 layout: tutorial_hands_on
-title: RNA-seq counts to genes
+title: RNA-seq counts to genes and pathways
 zenodo_link: "https://figshare.com/s/f5d63d8c265a05618137"
 enable: "false"
 questions:
-  - "What are the expression profiles in the mammary gland of pregnant versus lactating mice?"
+  - "What are the differentially expressed genes and pathways in the mammary gland of pregnant versus lactating mice?"
   - "How to analyze RNA count data using limma-voom?"
   - "How to perform quality control of RNA-seq count data?"
 objectives:
   - "Analysis of RNA-seq count data using limma-voom"
   - "Quality control of count data"
   - "Visualisation and interactive exploration of count data"
+  - "Identification of differentially expressed genes and pathways"
 time_estimation: "3h"
 key_points:
   - "The limma-voom tool can be used to perform differential expression and output useful plots"
   - "Multiple comparisons can be input and compared"
   - "Results can be interactively explored with limma-voom via Glimma"
+  - "Multiple methods can be used to identify differentially expressed pathways"
 contributors:
   - mblue9
   - bphipson